lostechies/wordpress/wp-content/plugins/author-avatars/readme.txt

 *   Optionally show a user's name or biography
 *   Show users from the current blog, all blogs or a selection of blogs (on WPMU/Multisite)
 *   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental feature).
+*	Supports users from co-authors,BBpress and BudyPress

 * the shortcode can page the avatars for large sets add a page_size to the shortcode e.g. "page_size=30"

 The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.

+The Plug-in can show users from bb-press, Budy-press (xprofile) and Co-Author Plus Plug-in

 Single user avatars can be inserted using the [show_avatar shortcode](http://authoravatars.wordpress.com/documentation/show_avatar-shortcode/) and configured to...